htmlios/FXDanmaku/README.md

 ##Features

-1. Except UI operations in main-thread, other operations are all finished in different dispatchQueues.
+1. Except UI operations in main-thread, other operations are different dispatch queues.
 2. Followed producer-cosumer pattern with pthread lib.
 3. Defined delegate protocol to handle click response or other events.
 4. Methods to register resuable item.
 Defined **FXDanmakuItem** class to custom your own item by inheriting it.